Getting Your Medication

 We will call you or email you before every automatic refill to tell you we’re getting ready to process your order.
 This will allow enough time for you to change the processing date or to cancel the prescription if you no longer need your medication.
 You can also manage your order in the free Express Scripts® mobile app.

-How do I get a refill for medication I have delivered?
+How do I order a refill for a medication I get through delivery?

 How do I stop automatic refills?